SquidBytes/fordpass-ha/info.md

 ## **Changelog**
 ### Version 1.70
 - New config flow to allow for a user to generate a token in their browser then enter into the application, bypasses WAF.
+- Switches should now only show for vehicles that support them
+- New Switches for supported vehicles:
+  - Climate Control
+  - Defrost
+  - Heated Seats
+  - Cooled Seats
+  - Zone Lighting
+- **New Switch for EV's:**
+  - **Charge Start**
+  - **Charge Stop**
 ### Version 1.69
 - Versioning issue 1.69 is 1.70
 ### Version 1.68